 - 2 handfulls of kale leaves, washed

 - 1 to 2 teaspoons grated ginger root, preferably using a rasp-style grater

-- 1 tablespoon honey, maple syrup or agave, or to taste
+- 1 tablespoon honey, pure maple syrup, dark or amber or agave, or to taste

 - 1/2 cup coconut milk